094459/demo-scroller-game/README.md

 ### Note!

-This is only a demo, and its implementation is flawed so please do **copy** it!
+This is only a demo, and its implementation is flawed so please do **NOT copy** it!
 I am not a Javascript developer, but it is amazing how far you can get with generative AI coding assistants like Amazon Q Developer.

 So take it as a fun demo, but nothing more.